hanyh2004/zebra/doc/build-osx.md

 Creating a release build
 ------------------------

-A zoind binary is not included in the zoin.app bundle.
+A zoind binary is not included in the zebra.app bundle.
 You can ignore this section if you are building `zoind` for your own use.

 If you are building `zoind` for others, your build machine should be set up